alicegodden/fishpi/README.md

 4. To create the TE-merged reference genome: cat GRCz11.masked.fasta GRCz11.teseqs.1.fasta > GRCz11.teseqs.fishpi.fasta (GRCz11.teseqs.use.fasta).

-Clone or download the FishPi repository to your local machine, find the files here: https://github.com/alicegodden/fishpi/releases/tag/FishPi
+Clone or download the FishPi repository to your local machine, download all files here: https://github.com/alicegodden/fishpi/releases/tag/FishPi
+You need to make sure you have the GRCz11.teseqs.fasta, fishpi.png and FishPi.py in the area you execute your script, or same directory as you are running your project if using PyCharm.
 Ensure you have Python and the required libraries installed.
 Prepare the TE sequence file and place it in the same directory as FishPi (only relevant if you want to use TE's not in GRCz11 annotation).
 Fishpi.py could be run on the command line as described below on Linux, or with Pycharm.